andreasvirkus/cottage/src/content/thoughts/modern-css-color-mixing.md

   - css
 ---

 Love the latest CSS color enhancements!
-It includes a great new `color-mix()` utility that has [vey solid browser support](https://caniuse.com/?search=color-mix).
+It includes a great new `color-mix()` utility that has [very solid browser support](https://caniuse.com/?search=color-mix).
 My favourite use-case is tweaking the opacity of an existing CSS variable:

 ```css